MachineLemonade/docs/docs/cli-getting-started.md

 astro airflow init
  ```

-This will build a base image from Astronomer's fork of Apache-Airflow using Alpine Linux.
+`astro airflow init` will build a base image from Astronomer's fork of Apache-Airflow using Alpine Linux.
 The build process will include everything in your project directory, which makes it easy to include any shell scripts, static files, or anything else you want to include in your code.

 Once that command is run, you'll see the following skeleton project generated: